A CAV-based perimeter-free regional traffic control strategy utilizing existing parking infrastructure: Concluding Remarks

 \section{Concluding Remarks}

 This paper proposes a simple perimeter-free regional traffic control strategy for traffic networks with CAVs.
 When the network becomes congested, the proposed approach temporarily holds a subset of CAVs with long remaining travel distance at nearby parking locations to reduce the traffic burden for vehicles with short travel distance.
 The held vehicles will re-enter the network after a certain time period holding.
+By selectively holding long-distance trips, the strategy generates a self-reinforcing congestion mitigation mechanism.
+The temporary removal of these vehicles directly reduces network accumulation.
+Meanwhile, because the remaining vehicles tend to have shorter remaining distances, they can complete their trips more quickly, increasing the vehicle exit rate and further accelerating congestion dissipation.
+This dual effect enhances traffic system recovery beyond what would be achieved through holding arbitrary or short-trip vehicles.

-Compared to the traditional perimeter control methods, which are widely used for network-level traffic control, the proposed algorithm makes the use of available parking infrastructure to partially overcome the negative impact resulting from queue accumulation from the perimeter control methods and offers more robust control with respect to demand patterns.
+Compared to the traditional perimeter control methods, which are widely used for network-level traffic control, the proposed algorithm makes use of available parking infrastructure to partially overcome the negative impact resulting from queue accumulation from the perimeter control methods and offers more robust control with respect to demand patterns.
 It can also be implemented without the need to define a perimeter for the region to be protected, making it more flexible.

 Micro-simulation results show that the travel time of non-held vehicles can always be reduced when the proposed strategy is enacted.
-However, more surprisingly and importantly, some held vehicles' travel time can also be reduced, leading to a significant improvement in the overall operational efficiency.
+However, surprising, the travel times of some held vehicles can also be reduced, leading to a significant improvement in the overall operational efficiency.
 The superiority of the proposed algorithm over two benchmark perimeter control methods has also been demonstrated.
 Moreover, the control performance has been demonstrated under various configurations of parking locations and capacities.
 This suggests that existing excess parking capacity - no matter how small or where located - can be leveraged to improve operational performance.
 The results also can be used by policy makers to determine if to expand parking facilities.
 In addition, the results from a mixed environment, including both CAVs and HDVs, provide insight for policy making to encourage HDVs to follow this temporary holding strategy.